 I earned a Ph.D. in Comparative and Higher Education from the SUNY/Buffalo Department of Educational Leadership and Policy, where I studied with Philip G. Altbach, Harold J. Noah and Gail P. Kelly, among others.
 I hold M.A. and B.A. degrees from the University of Maryland, College Park (UMCP) , where I studied with Otto F. Best, Peter Beicken, and John Fuegi, among others, and the University of Delaware, where I studied with A. LeRoy Bennett, Thomas Cronin, Willard A. Fletcher, among others.
 I also studied, taught, and conducted research in Germany, including the German Democratic Republic (East Germany).

-I am a member of the Fulbright Association, the General Society of Mayflower Descendants (GSMD), NAFSA: Association of International Educators and the Fulbright Association.
-My personal email address is markashwill[AT]hotmail.com
+I am a member of the Fulbright Association, the General Society of Mayflower Descendants (GSMD), NAFSA: Association of International Educators, and Veterans for Peace (associate member).
+My personal email address is markashwill[AT]hotmail.com.